Why the Composable CDP is Now on the Menu

 - And living with closed systems instead of swapping new capabilities in and out as needed

-There’s a better way — and IT teams found it.
+There’s a better way — and data and IT teams found it.

 There’s a reason data cloud companies such as Snowflake, Databricks, Google BigQuery, AWS Redshift and Microsoft Azure are making waves: They’re helping organizations embrace the power of composable technology stacks.

-Composable architecture allows IT professionals to centralize customer data and create their own sources of truth — and eliminate the need for bundled CDPs in the process.
-With the cloud data lakes they’ve built, IT teams can develop their own customer 360 technology and truly tailor their customer data stacks to their unique requirements.
+Composable architecture allows data and IT professionals to centralize customer data and create their own sources of truth — and eliminate the need for bundled or prepackaged CDPs in the process.
+With the cloud data lakes they’ve built, data and IT teams can develop their own customer 360 technology and truly tailor their customer data stacks to their unique requirements.

 Sixty-three percent of chief information officers at organizations with high composability report better business performance when compared to industry peers.
 That helps explain why 60% of organizations plan to invest in composable enterprise technology within the next three years, according to the 2022 Gartner CIO and Technology Executive Survey.